Note to Self on

 with flat optima.
 On the other hand, being patient is often a good strategy.
 If

-should still look twice before crossing so that you are not run over by a
+still look twice before crossing so that you are not run over by a truck, so that

 Your life